 Most people with diabetes are aware that the condition can affect different parts of their body, such as the heart, kidneys, and feet.
 However, many patients are not aware that diabetes can also affect their eyes and vision.

-If you have diabetes, it’s important to be aware of how the disease can affect your eyes and vision.
+If you have diabetes, it’s important to be aware of how the disease can affect your eye health and vision.
 This is especially true because diabetes can lead to serious eye problems if not treated.
 In fact, diabetics are four times more likely to develop blindness than those without the disease.

 Here’s a look at some of the ways diabetes can impact your eyesight, as well as what you can do to keep your eyes healthy.